 A common question asked by students is what is Clearing like?
 To help you out, we’ve asked LLB students Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing, how it worked for them.

-Why did you go through clearing?
+Why did you go through Clearing?

-Sophie S: I was working as a Legal Apprentice after my A-levels and was recommended ULaw by the qualifying trainees and solicitors as a better route to gain the qualifications I wanted.
+Sophie S: I was working as a legal apprentice after my A-levels and was recommended ULaw by the qualifying trainees and solicitors as a better route to gain the qualifications I wanted.
 I’d missed the application date, so Clearing was my opportunity to gain a place.

-What was your clearing experience like?
+What was your Clearing experience like?

 Dion: My Clearing experience was great.
 I rang ULaw on results day and my query was handled expertly.
 Not only was the phone operator very helpful, but I received a verbal offer in less than 15 minutes and the official offer via UCAS a few days later.

 Sophie S: My Clearing experience was so quick and easy; it was honestly a lot less stressful than expected.
 I filled out my UCAS application the night before and rang the hotline in the morning as soon as the lines opened.
-I had a short chat with one of the University’s staff members to talk about my grades and why I wanted to enrol.
+I had a short chat with one of the University staff members about my grades and why I wanted to enrol.
 I got a call back within half an hour and was offered a place.
 Everyone I spoke to was incredibly helpful and friendly, which put me at complete ease.